4-Methylaminorex: Dosage

-There is a patent about the use of 4-methylaminorex "as a nasal decongestant which, when administered orally, does not produce adverse central nervous system stimulant effects as experienced with other decongestants and anorexiants."
-Dose mentioned is 0.25 mg/kg of body weight.
+There is a patent about the use of 4-methylaminorex as a nasal decongestant that does not produce adverse central nervous system stimulation that is typical of other nasal decongestants.
+The dose references is 0.25 mg/kg of body weight.

 Effects

-It produces long-lasting effects, generally up to 16 hours in duration if taken orally and up to 12 hours if smoked or insufflated.
+4-methylaminorex produces long-lasting effects, generally up to 16 hours in duration if taken orally and up to 12 hours if smoked or insufflated.
 Large doses have been reported anecdotally to last up to 36 hours.
 The effects are stimulant in nature, producing euphoria, increased attention, and increased cognition.
 Anecdotally, it has been reported to produce effects similar to nootropics.
 However, there is no research to support the claim that it is different or more effective than other psychostimulants in this respect.
 Moreover, 4-methylaminorex does not have the established safety profile of widely used clinical psychostimulants such as methylphenidate and dextroamphetamine.